Skip to content

 print(ontology.ontology_hash)

-The goal is to be able to trigger an agent that takes a labeling task from Figure A to Figure B, below (hint: you can click them and use keyboard arrows toggle between images).
+The goal is create an agent that takes a labeling task from Figure A to Figure B, below (Hint: you can click them and use keyboard arrows toggle between images).

 Warning